-Recirculation is required when the new information added to an EIR discloses: (1) a new substantial environmental impact resulting from the project or from a new mitigation measure proposed to be implemented (CEQA Guidelines § 15162 (a)(1), (3)(B)(1)); (2) a substantial increase in the severity of an environmental impact unless mitigation measures are adopted that reduce the impact to a level of insignificance (CEQA Guidelines, § 15162 (a)(3)(B)(2)); (3) a feasible project alternative or mitigation measure that clearly would lessen the environmental impacts of the project, but which the project's proponents decline to adopt (CEQA Guidelines §15162 (a)(3) (B)(3), (4)); or (4) that the draft EIR was so fundamentally and basically inadequate and conclusory in nature that public comment on the draft was in effect meaningless (Mountain Lion Coalition v.
+Recirculation is required when the new information added to an EIR discloses: (1) a new substantial environmental impact resulting from the project or from a new mitigation measure proposed to be implemented (CEQA Guidelines § 15162 (a)(1), (3)(B)(1)); (2) a substantial increase in the severity of an environmental impact unless mitigation measures are adopted that reduce the impact to a level of insignificance (CEQA Guidelines, § 15162 (a)(3)(B)(2)); (3) a feasible project alternative or mitigation measure that clearly would lessen the environmental impacts of the project, but which the project's proponents decline to adopt (CEQA Guidelines §15162 (a)(3) (B)(3), (4)); or (4) that the draft EIR was so fundamentally and basically inadequate and conclusory in nature that public comment on the draft was in effect meaningless

+(Mountain Lion Coalition v.
 Fish & Game Com.
 (1989) 214 Cal.App.3d 1043); Laurel Heights Improvement Assn. v.
 Regents of University of California (1993) 6 Cal.4th 1112, 1130, as modified on denial of reh'g (Feb.
 24, 1994).)

-It is the District's position that the Draft EIR is incomplete, and does not adequately analyze the Project's potential impacts related to schools, or mitigation measures that would lessen these impacts.
-The safety of students is paramount to the District, and these safety concerns are not adequately addressed in the Draft EIR as currently constituted.
-Changes must be made to preserve the safety of the students and allow them to enjoy productive time at school, free from excessive traffic, noise, and pollution.
+In this case, as with the Draft EIR prepared for the Menlo Uptown Project, it is the District's position that the Draft EIR is incomplete, and does not adequately analyze the Project's potential impacts related to schools, and mitigation measures that would lessen these impacts.
+The safety of its students is paramount to the District, and its safety concerns are not adequately addressed in the Draft EIR as currently constituted.
+Changes must be made to preserve the safety of the children and allow them to enjoy productive time at school, free from excessive traffic, noise, and pollution.
 Therefore, the District demands that the Draft EIR be updated and recirculated.